 In accordance with the terms of their appointment, each non-executive Director of the Company is obliged to retire each year and is eligible for re-election at the Company's annual general meeting.
-The executive Directors are not subject, either contractually or under the Company's Articles of Association, to a requirement to retire by rotation.
+The executive Directors are not subject, either contractually or under the Company's Articles of Association, to a requirement to retire.
+Clive Crouch and Mike Hyde will not be offering themselves to re-election at the AGM in January 2025.
+The Board wishes to acknowledge the contributions of each of Clive and Mike over the years and thank them for their valued service to the Company.
+Gentlemen, you will be missed!

-The Board has constituted the following three committees comprised solely of non-executive Directors, with duties and responsibilities formally assigned to them (as set out in their respective terms of reference):
+The Board has constituted the following three committees, comprised solely of Independent Non-Executive Directors, with duties and responsibilities formally assigned to them (as set out in their respective terms of reference):

-- the Audit Committee, Chair Carmel Warren; - the Remuneration Committee, Chair Jonathan Shearman (see the Committee's report set out on page 32); and - the Nominations Committee, Chair Clive Crouch. •
+- the Audit Committee, Chair Carmel Warren; - the Remuneration Committee, Chair Jonathan Shearman (see the Committee's report set out on page 29); and - the Nominations Committee, Chair Clive Crouch, until the AGM on 17 January 2025, and, in succession to him from the date of the AGM, Jonathan Shearman.